• Skip to primary navigation

 • The dismissal is genuinely caused by the position becoming redundant.

-• All ties are severed between the employer and employee (i.e. the employer cannot terminate your job and re-hire you at a while later).
+• All ties are severed between the employer and employee (i.e. the employer cannot terminate your job and re-hire you at a later date).

 • The redundant job is not re-filled by another person to perform the exact same role.